Home > Cookies

 We love to make cookies with it, such as hazelnut amaretti cookies or combine with other flours in brownies.

-Making these cookies is so easy and the dough is whipped up in only 5 minutes, once you have ready all your ingredients.
+Making these cookies is so easy and the dough is whipped up in only 5 minutes, once you have all ingredients ready.

-For shaping the cookies just scoop mixture with teaspoon and roll into balls.
-Arrange on baking tray and slightly flatten on the top.
+- For shaping the cookies just scoop mixture with teaspoon and roll into balls.
+Arrange on the baking sheet and slightly flatten on the top.
 These cookies are baked for only 5-6 minutes.

 COOKS IN: 25 minutes